Legionella Risk in Schools: Key points for good water management

 • Wash hand basin tap outlets – ensure that all outlets are used or flushed at least once weekly.
 Similarly, if there are infrequently used outlets then they should be removed or captured in the aforementioned Legionella flushing regime;

-• Cold water storage tanks (stored cold water) – ensure that temperature within the tank is less than 20°C, the take is adequately sealed to prevent the ingress of organic contamination;
+• Cold water storage tanks (stored cold water) – ensure that temperature within the tank is less than 20°C, the tank is adequately sealed to prevent the ingress of organic contamination;

-• Hot water generators (stored hot water) – stored hot water should be no less than 60°C and therefore flow at no less than 60°C from the generator with a return temperature back to the generator achieving at least 50°C;
+• Hot water generators (stored hot water) – the hot water temperature should be no less than 60°C and therefore flow at no less than 60°C from the generator with a return temperature back to the generator achieving at least 50°C;

 Conclusion